ManuelBulos/VIPERModuleSwift/README.md

 ## Generated code

 This template generates all files that you need to create a new VIPER module.
-All generated code is Swift 5.
+All generated code is written in Swift 5.

 This is a module example: